zulucmd/zulu/shell_completions.md

 harbor notary rook thanos
 ```

-You may have noticed the use of `cobra.ShellCompDirective`.
+You may have noticed the use of `zulu.ShellCompDirective`.
 These directives are bit fields allowing to control some shell completion behaviors for your particular completion.
-You can combine them with the bit-or operator such as `cobra.ShellCompDirectiveNoSpace | cobra.ShellCompDirectiveNoFileComp`
+You can combine them with the bit-or operator such as `zulu.ShellCompDirectiveNoSpace | zulu.ShellCompDirectiveNoFileComp`
 ```go
 // Indicates that the shell will perform its default behavior after completions
 // have been provided (this implies none of the other directives).